trovitsys/puppet-opendkim/README.md

 For example.
 There is internal ip 10.3.3.80 and external ip 203.0.113.100 on our mail-relay host with OpenDKIM.
-This host wants to sign all mails for domains example.com and example.org.
+This host signs all mails for domains example.com and example.org.

     # Postfix-relay
     class{ 'postfix::server':